joshuaf4837/cyoa-amusment-park/choices/stuck.md

 Stuck
 --
 Bad luck! you're stuck on a ride!
-They can't get you down for a long while, you get stuck there until the amusment park closes and you missed out all the fun.
+They can't get you down for a long while, you get stuck there until the amusement park closes and you missed out all the fun.